 Published and forthcoming papers:

-- Ethically charged decisions and the future of ‘AI Ethics’ (accepted, AI & SOCIETY) – link to pre-publication draft: please cite the published version.
+- Ethically charged decisions and the future of ‘AI Ethics’ (2025, AI & SOCIETY) – link to pre-publication draft: please cite the published version.

 - Chatbot apologies: Beyond bullshit (2025, AI & Ethics) – with P. D. Magnus and Jason D’Cruz.